LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

 for year 2014--2015 and subject to change in the future years.
 All of the graduate courses in our programs are 3 credit hours per term.
 Hence the fee per course during fall 2014 through summer 2015 is $2,895.
-The tuition fees for the entire Master's program, which has a 10-course requirement, is $28,950.
+The tuition fees for the entire Master's program, which has a 10-course requirement, is $28,950, plus any incremental increases in tuition for courses taken in later academic years.
 For more information on smaller semester fees please refer to the `Bursar's pages <http://www.luc.edu/bursar/tuition.shtml>`_.

 See also :ref:`teaching_assistantships` and :ref:`financial_aid`.